to Japanese Language Tools

 Denshi jisho (Canon Wordtank, Casio Ex-Word, etc.) are designed native Japanese speakers.
 There are two big problems for the rest of us:

 - Denshi jisho don't have a great way to enter kanji you don't know.
 This isn't a huge problem for a native Japanese who's already spent 12 or 16 years learning kanji..
-But even for the native speaker, the lookup options on the PDA system are much better (not to mention more fun).
-In addition to the same input and lookup methods you'd find in a denshi jisho, in a Windows Mobile or Sharp Zaurus PDA or phone, you can simply draw the kanji on the screen to find it--it works beautifully and it's forgiving of mistakes.
+But even for the native speaker, the lookup options on the PDA/phone system are much better (not to mention more fun).
+In addition to the same input and lookup methods you'd find in a denshi jisho, in a PDA or phone you can simply draw the kanji on the screen to find it--it works beautifully and it's forgiving of mistakes.
 Some denshi jisho now have handwriting entry, but in general it's much stricter--you often have to write kanji in several times before it finds them, and it happens much more often that you can't find the kanji at all.
 And that handwriting entry is still subject to problem no. (2):

 Of course, it's not just what the denshi jisho do wrong, it's what the PDA/Smartphone dictionary does right.

-- Using the free Edict and the spectacular Eijiro dictionaries, you'll have about 1.8 million English-to-Japanese entries and another 1.9 million Japanese-to-English.
+- Using the free Edict and the spectacular Eijiro dictionaries, you'll have about over two million English-to-Japanese entries and another two million plus Japanese-to-English.
 That's 10-20 times more than the dictionaries built into denshi jisho have (about 50 times more if you're trying to look up Japanese words by kanji).
 It's a pretty common experience for me and a friend with a denshi jisho to be looking up a word or expression at the same time: especially with figures of speech, complicated or rare terms, and colloquial terms, often I can find it but she can't.
 That's saved many a conversation.
-Eijiro also has great example sentences to illustrate how a word is used (not just nuance, but grammar--from the examples you can see what particle to use and how to structure a sentence)--and with the cross search feature, it's easy to find not just words but phrases and sentences.
-Another bonus: my version of Edict includes a guide to conjugating every verb in the dictionary.
+Eijiro also has great example sentences to illustrate how a word is used (not just nuance, but grammar--from the examples you can see what particle to use and how to structure a sentence)--and with the cross search feature, it's easy to find not just words but phrases and sentences--I write entire business letters this way, and because the sentences were written by real Japanese, they don't come across with the stilted weirdness that machine translation creates.
+Another bonus: the JLT system includes a guide to conjugating every verb in the dictionary.

 - With some PDAs, including my Complete Systems, you can use automatically look up words you find in other documents or while surfing the net.
 You can also look things up in wikipedia--even when you don't have internet access (the JLT X51V systems have the full text of the English Wikipedia on the storage card, so you always have access to it).

 - The PDA or Smartphone is essentially a computer.
 You can add whatever dictionaries you want and need.
-In fact, you can add exactly the same dictionaries you'd find on any given model of denshi jisho—and because of problem 2, above, the PDA versions will be much more powerful.
+In fact, you can add exactly the same dictionaries you'd find on any given model of denshi jisho—and because of problem 2, above, the PDA versions will be much more powerful than the same dictionaries on a denshi jisho.
 Plus, I'm always working hard to improve how my dictionary system works--as great as it is now, every few months you can download a new version of something and make it even better.
 One cool option is to add the JLPT vocabulary audio files and a special version of Edict from me: in the entry for each of the 8000 most essential Japanese words, tap a link and you'll hear a native speaker pronouncing the word clearly and properly.
-Recent customers have added Korean, Chinese, and Greek dictionary packages to their JLT Complete Systems.
+Recent customers have added Korean, Chinese, and Greek dictionary packages to their JLT Complete Systems--there are even free Sanskrit-English and Buddhist terms dictionaries you can add.

 - Again, the PDA or Smartphone is a small computer, not just a dictionary, so you can add whatever other software to it you like.
 I run a huge astronomy database and sky map, a GPS navigation program with hi-res topo maps of all of Japan, an mp3 player, photos and slideshows I use in the classroom, a full scientific calculator, my appointment and phone books, and a few games.
 I use the voice recorder to record my students, and to record model readings for them to practice with.
 I can watch movies, surf the web, check my email, edit Word and Excel documents, use Skype, and find any postal code in Great Britain--it's a computer, not a single-purpose device, so the possibilities are endless.